 You receive individual module subject guides, assessment activities and digitised readings.
 The two primary texts for the core modules are books, which will be useful reference points throughout your studies.

 For each module, you will be able to discuss your work with fellow students and tutors.
-Additional tuition is provided via podcasts and videos from leading academics.
+Supplementary information is provided via podcasts and videos from leading academics.

 You can also benefit from research materials created by the Refugee Law Initiative, such as its Working Paper Series and podcasts from public events.

 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and other key resources:

 - The Virtual Learning Environment (VLE) enables access to course materials, resources, and forums to discuss course material and work collaboratively with others.
 Tutors are available to answer queries and promote discussion during the study year through the VLE.

 The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.

 Senate House Library provides free reference access for all registered distance and flexible learning students.

 This MA is designed to be studied over two years by taking the two core modules in the first year and four elective modules (two per session) in the second year, alongside the dissertation component.

 Each study session lasts 16 weeks and the dissertation component accounts for 12 weeks per year.
 We recommend that you study for 15-20 hours per week during this time.